mattpfeffer/wordpress-essentials/README.md

 ## Usage ##

-Designed to be used as a must use plugin, simply place **_wp-essentials.php_** in your _mu-plugins_ folder.
+Designed to be used as a must use plugin, simply place **_wp-essentials.php_** and the _wp-essentials/_ folder in your _mu-plugins_ folder.
 This folder can be created uder _/wp-content_ if it doesn't already exist.